 CA Live API Creatorenforces the addition of semantics, such as validation rules, that you add on Tuesday to a resource that you defined explicitly in API Creator on Monday, without changes.
 API users, API creators, and logic developers can proceed in parallel.
 API creators define the resources in API Creator and the logic developers define logic and security.

 For more information about resource/object mapping, including how to define multiple resources on the same underlying base table, see Logic Execution.

 Reactive logic automates watch/react processing.
 When you add or change rules,

-CA Live API Creatorautomatically invokes new logic and executes the logic in an order that reflects the dependencies discovered through logic analysis.
+CA Live API Creatorautomatically invokes the logic and executes it in an order that reflects the dependencies discovered through logic analysis.